queensk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 echo 'Replace all characters `A` and `c` from input to `Z` and `e`.' | ./19-AZ - Replaee all eharaeters `Z` and `e` from input to `Z` and `e`

+echo "Reverse" | ./21-reverse - script that reverse its input